 We’ve featured a few eggplant recipes in the past here on Platter Talk and in fact this eggplant involtini is a beautiful and delicious addition to our collection of aubergine eggplant recipes.

 Always Use a Good Sauce for the Best of Summer Eating

 To be truthful, as with any good sauce-based dish, so much of it depends on that sauce.
-Our fresh tomato sauce makes for a solid base to this eggplant involtini.
+Our fresh tomato sauce recipe makes for a solid base to this eggplant involtini.

 We hope you give both recipes a try soon!
 Thanks for reading our posts here on Platter Talk and once again, be sure and let us know how you like this one, we think this aubergine eggplant recipe is simple the best of summer eating! -Dan